heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/COURSE_MATERIAL.md

 #### _"Temperature monitoring"_ application

-- Can you update the application protocol to support mul
+- Can you update the application protocol to allow the operator to have the latest temperature for a given room or the average temperature of that room?
+  - This will require to store all the temperatures received for a given room and to calculate the average temperature instead of storing only the latest temperature.

 ## Conclusion